yagil/ChatIDE/README.md

-# ChatIDE - Converse with ChatGPT inside VS Code
+# ChatIDE - ChatGPT / Claude in VS Code

 🤖 Launch ChatIDE with `Cmd + Shift + i`.<br>
-💬 Use it just like you would use ChatGPT in the browser.
+💬 Use it just like you would use ChatGPT / Claude in the browser.
 <br>

 ![GitHub Repo stars](https://img.shields.io/github/stars/yagil/ChatIDE?style=social)